 Consider one of our Dutch Shepherds if you have enjoyed a German Shepherd in the past, like what you hear about Malinois but are concerned about their “neediness”, or would like a very versatile pet.
 A Dutch Shepherd can fulfill as many different spots in your life as they have stripes!

-Our Cher Car Kennels Dutch Shepherd lines are the most proven and successful UKC registered lines in the world according to the UKC TOP PRODUCERS list using data for progeny’s titles earned.
+Cher Car Kennels has been breeding Dutch Shepherds since 2005 and we have produced the most proven and successful UKC registered lines in the world according to the UKC TOP PRODUCERS list using data for progeny’s titles earned.
 (The United Kennel Club is the largest all-breed performance-dog registry in the world, registering dogs from all 50 states and 25 foreign countries.)
 We produce dogs that excel in multiple venues, many from multi-aspect titled parents.
 Our dogs show confident appropriate character and make very loving family members.

 Cher Car Kennels is very proud to have been honored by the Dutch Shepherd Dog Club of America as a BREEDER of MERIT.
 (Click on the picture of the certificate above to be led to the DSDCA website to see the accomplishments required for this award.)

 RBIMBS CH LaRue